armenr/head_first_ruby/NOTES.md

 * method names ending in "?" usually return booleans, and are not treated specially by the interpreter
 * method names ending in "!" are expected to return "surprising" values, and are not treated specially be the interpreter
 * method names ending in "=" are use as attribute writers, but are treated specially by the interpreter
-* methods without parameters don't need method_name() parantheses at the end
+* methods without parameters don't need method_name() parentheses at the end
 * methods with multiple parameters should definitely include parameters, even though excluding them doesn't break shit (typically)
 * required method parameters must be ordered before optional method parameters - pass 'nil' to use default optional param value
 * arguments vs parameters: you define and use parameters WITHIN a method definition & provide arguments with method calls